 browse

-To be able to add a new schedule activity to your Avinode schedule, you need to create an Activity Type first.
-You can create an Activity Type from scratch by clicking Add on the Schedule - Activity Types page in Avinode, see below.
+To add a new schedule activity in Avinode, you first need to create an Activity Type.
+This is done on the Schedule → Activity Types page in Avinode.

-Type in a name of your activity type.
+Enter the name of your new activity type.

-Select the Avinode Equivalent from the drop down list.
-(You can read more about each equivalent type below)
+Select the Avinode Equivalent from the drop-down list.
+You can review the explanations of each equivalent in the section below.

-Pick a color with the color picker or provide a HEX code.
-It will automatically populate the Display Color field with the color code.
+Select a display color using the color picker or by entering a HEX code.
+The color will automatically appear in the Display Color field.

-If you have more than one activity type mapped to the same Avinode equivalent, you can select which one of them should be the default one, by ticking the Default Type checkbox.
+If you have multiple activity types mapped to the same Avinode Equivalent, choose which one should be the Default Type by selecting the Default Type checkbox.

 Click Save.